Updated May 23, 2023

-- Linear Regression – Here we have only one independent variable which is used for predicting the output i.e. dependent variable.
+- Linear Regression: Here, we have only one independent variable to predict the output, i.e., the dependent variable.

-- Multiple Regression – Here we have more than one independent variable which is used for predicting the output i.e. the dependent variable.
+- Multiple Regression: Here, we have more than one independent variable to predict the output, i.e., the dependent variable.

-- Polynomial Regression – Here the graph between the dependent and independent variables follows a polynomial function.
-For e.g. at first, memory increases with age, then it reaches a threshold at a certain age, and then it starts decreasing as we turn old.
+- Polynomial Regression: The graph between the dependent and independent variables follows a polynomial function.
+E.g., at first, memory increases with age, then it reaches a threshold at a certain age, and then it starts decreasing as we turn old.

 The classification of supervised learning algorithms is used to group similar objects into unique classes.

-- Binary classification – If the algorithm is trying to group 2 distinct groups of classes, then it is called binary classification.
+- Binary classification: If the algorithm tries to group 2 distinct groups of classes, then it is called binary classification.

-- Multiclass classification – If the algorithm is trying to group objects to more than 2 groups, then it is called multiclass classification.
+- Multiclass classification: If the algorithm tries to group objects into more than 2 groups, it is called multiclass classification.

 - Strength: Classification algorithms usually perform very well.

 - Drawbacks: Prone to overfitting and might be unconstrained.
 For Example – Email Spam classifier.

-- Logistic regression/classification – When the Y variable is a binary categorical (i.e. 0 or 1), we use Logistic regression for the prediction.
-For Example – Predicting if a given credit card transaction is fraud or not.
+- Logistic regression/classification: When the Y variable is a binary categorical (i.e., 0 or 1), we use Logistic regression for the prediction.
+For Example – Predict whether a given credit card transaction is fraud.

-- Naïve Bayes Classifiers – The Naïve Bayes classifier is based on the Bayesian theorem.
-This algorithm is usually best suited when the dimensionality of the inputs is high.
-It consists of acyclic graphs that are having one parent and many children nodes.
+- Naive bayes classifiers: The Naïve Bayes classifier is based on the Bayesian theorem.
+This algorithm typically performs best when the dimensionality of the inputs is high.
+It consists of acyclic graphs with one parent and many children nodes.
 The child nodes are independent of each other.

-- Decision Trees – A decision tree is a tree chart like structure that consists of an internal node (test on attribute), branch which denotes the outcome of the test and the leaf nodes which represents the distribution of classes.
+- Decision trees: A decision tree is a tree chart-like structure that consists of an internal node (attribute test), a branch that denotes the outcome of the test, and the leaf nodes, representing the distribution of classes.
 The root node is the topmost node.
-It is a very widely used technique which is used for classification.
+Many practitioners widely use this technique for classification purposes.